-Water management is an essential component of mine planning to ensure sufficient availability of water for operations and to ensure HVC uses water efficiently and responsibly.
+Water management is an essential component of mine planning to check sufficient availability of water for operations and for HVC to use water efficiently and responsibly.
 The integrated approach to water management supports coordination of production, sustainability, and efficiency while meeting the needs of stakeholders and communities of interest during all stages of mine development and reclamation.

-Our Water Policy commits to:
+Teck's Water Policy commits to: